Jaegermeiste/MSCognitiveServicesHowToGuide/GetWebVTT.md

 This file, if downloaded, contained timed text closed captions in the WebVTT format, primarily useful for accessibility.
 Each caption has a start (on) and end (off) time, during which any associated text should be displayed.
 Read more on WebVTT captioning at [http://www.w3.org/TR/webvtt1/](http://www.w3.org/TR/webvtt1/)

-The contents of the WebVTT for our Big Blue Bunny video are limited, because the 1 minute clip has no significant talking.
+The contents of the WebVTT for our Big Buck Bunny video are limited, because the 1 minute clip has no significant speech.
 ```
 WEBVTT